 Author has written 15 stories for Voyagers!, A-Team, MacGyver, Brothers Grim, Torchwood, Doctor Who, M*A*S*H, Stargate: Atlantis, and A-Team.

 Critiquing (giving critique) stories is an art that should be taken seriously by both writers and readers.
-Here is a link to what may be expected from both of them:.
+Here is a link to what may be expected from both of them: if you can't say anything nice.
 If you have a peeve with a comment I have made in a review to you, remember that I wrote that review as a reader.
 As a reader I know what appeals to me in a story.
 Unless you do not write your stories to be read, you should not feel peeved about something I wrote.
 Please, feel encouraged to improve your writing.

 I am sorry if I hurt your feelings.
 That's the kind of thing that can happen when interacting with people.
 Particularly strangers can be cruel.
 If you think ignorance is bliss and you always want to be cuddled you should not show your stories to strangers.
 On the other hand, I am a stranger and you could just shrug it off and call me a cyberbully.